Visiting US National Parks to visit in March is a great time of year to plan a trip.

 Yellowstone National Park is located in Western America.
 While part of the park is in Idaho and Montana, the majority is located in Wyoming.
 There are many entrances to the park, however, in March the only way to drive your own vehicle is from the north entrance at Gardiner to the northeast entrance at Cooke City.

-In March, Yellowstone is covered in snow.
+In March, expect the trip to be like a Yellowstone winter vacation.
 Don’t let this put you off as this is the perfect time to be on the lookout for bison, bighorn sheep, pronghorn, wolves and elk. he animals are at the lower levels to escape the cold.
 In Lamar Valley, Tower area and Mammoth Hot Springs you are sure to catch a glimpse.

 The park has been a bucket list item due to the combination of wildlife and stunningly beautiful landscapes.
 There are plenty of trails for snowshoeing or skiing and in Gardener, you can rent out gear all year round.

 If you want to visit the other areas of the park in March, you can snowshoe, ski, snowmobile or take a guided tour.
 It is pretty cold in March so you should dress for winter.
 The cold temperatures put many visitors off, but if you are brave enough to venture out then take advantage of the solitude.

 - Yellowstone Vacation Planner + 4 Day Itinerary